-- A. Health Information Director's office or space; - B. Review and dictating room(s) or spaces; - C. Work area for sorting, recording, or microfilming records; - D. Medical record storage, (Refer to Section 72.A.26); and - E. Rooms for patient medical records and archived patient medical records that remain onsite shall be kept in a one hour fire rated enclosure and protected by a sprinkler system, security system and a smoke detection system.
+- A. Health Information Director's office or space; - B. Review and dictating room(s) or spaces; - C. Work area for sorting, recording, or microfilming records; - D. Medical record storage (Refer to Section 61A.26); and

+Rooms for patient medical records and archived patient medical records that remain onsite shall be kept in a one hour fire rated enclosure or protected by a sprinkler system; protected by a security system and a smoke detection system.
 Circulating records at the nurses' station or in active working areas are excluded from this requirement.
-The records shall be protected against undue destruction from dust, vermin, water, etc.
+The records shall be protected against undue destruction from dust, vermin, water, etc

-SECTION 66: PHYSICAL FACILITIES, CENTRAL MEDICAL AND SURGICAL SUPPLY DEPARTMENT.
+SECTION 62: PHYSICAL FACILITIES, CENTRAL MEDICAL AND SURGICAL SUPPLY DEPARTMENT.